Shades of purple: Pale purple

 Pale purple is the pale tint of purple.

+Lavender

+At right is displayed the color lavender.
+This color may also be called lavender (floral) or floral lavender to distinguish it from the web color lavender.
+It is the color of the central part of the lavender flower.

+The first recorded use of the word lavender as a color term in English was in 1705.

+Since the color lavender has a hue code of 275, it may be regarded as a light tone of purple.

 Mauve

 Mauve /ˈmoʊv/ (rhymes with "grove"; from the French form of Malva "mallow") is a pale purple.
 Mauve is named after the mallow flower.
 Another name for the color is mallow with the first recorded use of mallow as a color name in English in 1611.

 Thistle

 Thistle is a light purple resembling the thistle plant.

 The first recorded use of Thistle as a color name in English was in 1892.

 The color thistle is associated with Scotland because the thistle is the national flower of Scotland and Scotland's highest state decoration is the Order of the Thistle.

 Orchid

 The color orchid is a bright rich purple.
 The name 'orchid' originates from the flowers of some species of the vast orchid flower family, such as Laelia furfuracea and Ascocentrum pusillum, which have petals of this color.

 The first recorded use of orchid as a color name in English was in 1915.